 The remainder of the estate can be distributed at freedom according to a last will and testament.
 If a person dies without leaving a Russian will, the estate is distributed according to the Russian laws of intestate succession.

 There is an order of statutory inheritance with heirs divided into eight groups.
 The whole estate is divided between all surviving heirs of the highest available group.
 Heirs from lower groups only inherit if there are no surviving members of higher groups, or if everyone from higher groups has rejected their share.
 The groups are as follows:

-- Group 4–8 – more distant relatives, step-children, step-parents, disabled dependants.
+- Group 4–8: more distant relatives, step-children, step-parents, disabled dependents

 If there are no disputes, Russian inheritance cases do not need to be heard by a court and will be dealt with by a Russian notary.
 An inheritance must be accepted within six months of the opening of succession.
 Heirs are free to reject an inheritance under Russian inheritance law.

 There are no restrictions on donation of assets during a person’s lifetime under Russian inheritance law, providing donations do not affect portions reserved under forced heirship.

 All property owned in Russia needs to be registered with the Russian authorities; there are certain restrictions on land ownership by foreigners, who are not allowed to own land in the border territories.

 If the deceased was claiming a Russian pension, certain family members may be entitled to claim money in the form of a survivor’s pension.
 The conditions are explained in our guide to Russian pensions.